 Student Outreach Competition

-The TikTOX, meme and tweet your thesis competition have received a makeover!
-We’re excited to invite students to flex their creativity and display their research in an artistic way.
+Do you want to flex your creativity and display your research in an artistic medium of your choosing.
 Whether it’s poetry, photography, beading, painting, song, video, or memes, as long as it can be mounted to a poster board (with QR codes as an option), you’re welcome to submit.
 Maximum size of submission: 2ft x 2ft.
 Students’ creations will be displayed on poster boards during the workshop, and attendees will vote on their favourite throughout the conference.
+Monetary prizes will be awarded to the top three works during the closing ceremony!

 Student Co-Chairs